 Heil Sound PL2T

 K&M Floor Stand

-But first, there are some mics out there that come with a desktop tripod of some sort.
-Test the packaged stands for wobbliness and vibrations if you tap your desk.
-You want sturdiness and well-built, solid stands to hold your microphone.
-Shock mounts will also help with vibrations and one of the things you’ll need later.
-I write about all the different pieces of podcast equipment you’ll need in another post.
+First, there are some mics out there that come with a desktop tripod of some sort.
+You want sturdiness.
+Well-built, solid stands will hold your microphone secure.
+Shock mounts will also help with vibrations and are one of the things you’ll need later.
+We cover all the different pieces of podcast equipment you’ll need in another post.

 Table of Contents

 1. Heil Sound PL2T Microphone Boom Arm – Best Overall

 We are starting the list with a microphone boom arm because it’s the most popular microphone accessory amongst podcasters, especially those who record video.
 The Heil PL2T is a popular choice for people and it’s very easy to set up (checkout the video below).